 Fall in Banff National Park

 From September as the school year starts, the park will become quite empty compared to summer months.
 The first half of the fall can have really great weather but it’s also the time for first snowfall in Banff.
 That doesn’t mean it will stay.

 Banff in September is still warm and enjoyable for most outdoor activities, although mountain peaks might be snow covered already.
 This time of year is great to see wildlife in the lower valleys and towns as they slowly start to come down from upper meadows to stay in warmer parts of the park during winter.
 Nights are getting longer but the temperatures are still good for camping.

 The second half of the fall significantly changes the weather with snowfall occurring more often and freezing mornings with chilly and windy afternoons.
 From October, Parks Canada closes some roads to important places such as Moraine Lake or Spiral Tunnel parking lot (outside Banff National Park) and also many campgrounds.

 Many areas are in a transition period while it is cold but not cold enough for winter activities.
 End of October is also the time when Banff Mountain Film Festival is held.

 When do people visit Banff?

 Banff National Park is one of the most visited places in Canada.
 There are only about 10,000 people living in the park.
-To compare, Banff visits in average about 11,000 tourists a day.
+To compare, Banff visits on average about 11,000 tourists a day.
 With more than 25,000 people during August weekends and only about 1,000 tourists a day during November weekdays.
-This shows why we recommend visiting in September.
+This shows why we do not recommend visiting in the summer.